Covered in this article:

 - Reject: This will remove the expense from the report and send it back to the submitter.
 An email will be sent to the submitter explaining this expense has been rejected.
 If this is the only expense on the report, you will be prompted to reject the report.

 - Accept: This will move to the next expense on the report, leaving behind any outstanding violations or notes.
-If this is the last expense on the report, you'll be prompted to Final Review.
+If this is the last expense on the report, you'll be all done!

 Report states help you understand the status of your report, the permissions each user has, and which actions are permitted at any given moment.
 Here’s an overview of the different report states you may encounter in Expensify: